Andover-Robotics/ays-python-curriculum/.guides/content/Final-Project----Calculator--d56f.md

 Bonus/Challenge Ideas:

-- Use a for loop to let the user add or multiply as many #s as they want
+- Use a loop to let the user add or multiply as many #s as they want

 - Input Validation - what happens if the user tries to add something that isn’t a number, or types something into your selection menu that isn’t understandable?

-{try it}(python3 code/final_project.py)
+{Try It | terminal}(python3 code/final_project.py ; read -n 1 -s -r -p "Press any key to exit" ; exit)